cycle/docs/docs/en/relation/many-to-many.md

 orderBy     | array  | Additional sorting rules fkCreate    | bool   | Set to true to automatically create FK on thoughInnerKey and thoughOuterKey.
 Defaults to `true` fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action.
+Defaults to `SET NULL` fkOnDelete  | CASCADE, NO ACTION, SET NULL | FK onDelete action.
+It has higher priority than {$fkAction}.
+Defaults to @see {$fkAction}
-Defaults to `SET NULL` indexCreate | bool   | Create index on [thoughInnerKey, thoughOuterKey].
-Defaults to `true`
+indexCreate | bool   | Create index on [thoughInnerKey, thoughOuterKey].
+Defaults to `true` collection  | string | Collection that will contain loaded entities

 You can keep your pivot entity empty, the only requirement is to have defined a primary key.

 > Note, current implementation includes a typo in the pivot table definition, `though` => `through`.

 ## Usage

 To associate two entities using Many To Many relation, use the method `add` of pivot collection:

 ```php